yishnu96/kashi/temples/devi-temples/skanda-mata.md

 ### Key Facts
 - She is worshipped on the fifth day of Navaratri as one of the nine forms of Goddess **[Navadurga](/temples/tags/navadurga-forms)**.
+- As a key figure in the divine family of the **[Shaiva Tradition](/temples/tags/shaiva-tradition)**, Skanda Mata signifies the maternal aspect of Parvati, the revered mother of Lord Kartikeya.

 ## Temple Essentials